victor-cuc/yelp-camp/README.md

 YelpCamp
 ========

 ### This is my first full-stack project.
-It's a web app for finding the best campground.
+It's a RESTful web app for finding the best campground.

 Technologies Used
 -----------------